Supreme Court of Pennsylvania

 The Supreme Court of Pennsylvania is the highest court in the Commonwealth of Pennsylvania's Unified Judicial System.
-It also claims to be the oldest appellate court in the United States, a claim that is disputed by the Massachusetts Supreme Judicial Court.
-The Supreme Court of Pennsylvania began in 1684 as the Provincial Court, and casual references to it as the "Supreme Court" of Pennsylvania were made official in 1722 upon its reorganization as an entity separate from the control of the royal governor.
-Today, the Supreme Court of Pennsylvania maintains a discretionary docket, meaning that the Court may choose which cases it accepts, with the exception of mandatory death penalty appeals, and certain appeals from the original jurisdiction of the Commonwealth Court.
+It began in 1684 as the Provincial Court, and casual references to it as the "Supreme Court" of Pennsylvania were made official in 1722 upon its reorganization as an entity separate from the control of the colonial governor.
+It is the oldest appellate court in the United States, a claim that is disputed by the Massachusetts Supreme Judicial Court.

+The Supreme Court of Pennsylvania maintains a discretionary docket, meaning that the Court may choose which cases it accepts, with the exception of mandatory death penalty appeals, and certain appeals from the original jurisdiction of the Commonwealth Court.
 This discretion allows the Court to wield powerful influence on the formation and interpretation of Pennsylvania law.

 History

-The Original Pennsylvania constitutions, drafted by William Penn, established a Provincial Court under the control of his British governors.
-The General Assembly, however, espoused the principle of separation of powers and formally called for a third branch of government starting with the 1701 Judiciary Bill.
+The original Pennsylvania Constitution, drafted by William Penn, established a Provincial Court under the control of his British governors.
+The Provincial Assembly, however, espoused the principle of separation of powers and formally called for a third branch of government starting with the 1701 Judiciary Bill.
 In 1722, the appointed British governor needed the House to raise revenues.
 House leaders agreed to raise taxes in return for an independent Supreme Court.
 Until 1776, legislation and judicial decisions in Pennsylvania, as in various American colonies, were subject to review by the Privy Council of the United Kingdom in London.

-From 1780–1808 there existed a Pennsylvania High Court of Errors and Appeals, which was the court of last resort in the Commonwealth.
-After that court's dissolution in 1808, the Commonwealth's Supreme Court became, and remains, the court of last resort in the Pennsylvania judiciary.
+Between 1780 and 1808, a Pennsylvania High Court of Errors and Appeals existed, which was the court of last resort in Pennsylvania.
+After that court's dissolution in 1808, the commonwealth's Supreme Court became, and remains, the court of last resort in the Pennsylvania judiciary.

 The Supreme Court of Pennsylvania predates the United States Supreme Court by more than 100 years.
 Interpreting the Pennsylvania Constitution, it was one of the first appellate courts in the United States to claim the power to declare laws made by an elected legislative body unconstitutional (Respublica v.
 Duquet, 2 Yeates 493 (1799)).

 Composition and rules

-The court meets in three cities: Philadelphia, Pittsburgh, and Harrisburg.
+The Supreme Court of Pennsylvania meets in three cities: Harrisburg, Philadelphia, and Pittsburgh.

-The Pennsylvania Supreme Court consists of seven justices, each elected to ten year terms.
+The Court consists of seven justices, each elected to ten year terms.
 Supreme Court judicial candidates may run on party tickets.
-The justice with the longest continuous service on the court automatically becomes Chief Justice.
-Justices must step down from the Supreme Court when they reach the age of 75 (at the end of the calendar year), but they may continue to serve part-time as "senior justices" on panels of the Commonwealth's lower appellate courts until they reach 78, the age of mandatory retirement.
+The justice with the longest continuous service on the Court automatically becomes chief justice.
+Justices must step down from the Supreme Court when they reach the age of 75 (at the end of the calendar year), but they may continue to serve part-time as "senior justices" on panels of the commonwealth's lower appellate courts until they reach 78, the age of mandatory retirement.